retro16/acsi2stm/README.md

 Leave unused CS pins unconnected.

-**WARNING**: Pinout changed in v2.0: PA0 was added, PBx were removed and unused CS *must not* be grounded anymore.
+**WARNING**: Pinout changed in v2.0: PA0 was added, PBx were removed and unused SD card CS pins *must not* be grounded anymore.

 For example, if you want 3 SD cards detected on ACSI IDs 0, 1 and 4:
  * Connect PA4 to pin 1 of the first SD card.
  * Connect PA3 to pin 1 of the second SD card.
  * Connect PA0 to pin 1 of the third SD card.
+ * Leave PA1 and PA2 unconnected.

 Notes: